Margherita, Assam: Economy

 North Eastern Coalfields operates from here and has its headquarters in the town.
 Plywood and tea are the other developed industries.

 Politics

 Margherita is part of Dibrugarh (Lok Sabha constituency).
-And the current M.P from this region is Mr. Rameswar Teli.
+And the current M.P from this region is Mr. Sarbananda Sonowal.
 Margherita is also 124th Legislative Assembly constituency and is presently represented by Bhaskar Sharma.

 Education

 Margherita has an average literacy rate of 76%, higher than the national average of 59.5%: male literacy is 81%, and female literacy is 71%.

 Various schools and colleges are situated in Margherita.
 Some of the prominent ones are: